A Century of Portraits: A Visual Historical Record of American High School Yearbooks: Mining the Visual Historical Record

-To verify Kotchemidova's claims regarding the presence and extent of smiles in portrait photographs in a data-driven way, we devised a simple lip-curvature metric and applied it to our dataset.
+To verify the apparent trend in our average images and Kotchemidova's claims regarding the presence and extent of smiles in portrait photographs in a data-driven way, we devised a simple lip-curvature metric and applied it to our dataset.
 We compute the lip curvature by taking the average of the two angles indicated in Figure~\ref{fig:montage-curvature} (Left) where the point that forms the hypotenuse of the triangle is the midpoint between the bottom of the top lip and the top of the bottom lip of the student.
-The same facial keypoints were used here as in the image alignment process (see section~\ref{sec:data_prep}).
-Figure~\ref{fig:montage-curvature} (Right) is a montage of students ordered in ascending order of lip curvature value from left to right.
-It demonstrates that the lip-curvature metric quantifies the smile intensities in our data in a meaningful way.
+The same facial keypoints were used here as in image alignment (see section~\ref{sec:data_prep}).
+Figure~\ref{fig:montage-curvature} (Right) depicts a montage of students ordered in ascending order of lip curvature value from left to right.
+Visually, the lip-curvature metric quantifies the smile intensities in our data in a meaningful way.

 We verify that our metric generalizes beyond yearbook portraits by testing it on the BP4D-Spontaneous dataset that contains images of participants showing various degrees of facial expressions with ground truth labels of expression intensity~\cite{bp4d}.
-BP4D uses the Facial Action Coding System, commonly used in facial expression analysis, for ground truth annotations~\cite{AU}.
-This coding system consists of Action Units (AU) which correspond to the intensity of contraction of various facial muscles.
+BP4D uses labels drawn from the Facial Action Coding System, which is commonly used in facial expression analysis.
+This system consists of Action Units (AU) that correspond to the intensity of contraction of various facial muscles.
 Following previous work done on smile intensity estimation~\cite{girard2014automatic}, we compared our smile intensity metric with the activation of AU12 (Lip corner puller) as it corresponds to the contraction of muscles that raise the corners of the mouth into a smile.
 A higher AU12 value represents a higher contraction of muscles around the corner of the mouth, resulting in a larger smile.
-Figure~\ref{fig:BP4D-curvature} displays the average lip curvature for each value of AU12 for 3 male and 3 female subjects in the dataset, corresponding to 2,500-3,000 samples for each AU12 value (0-5).
-As the simple lip-curvature metric we used correlates with increasing AU12 values on BP4D images, it is a decent indicator for smile intensities beyond our yearbook dataset.
+Figure~\ref{fig:BP4D-curvature} displays the average lip curvature for each value of AU12 for 3 male and 3 female subjects, corresponding to 2,500-3,000 samples for each AU12 value (0-5).
+As the simple lip-curvature metric we used correlates with increasing AU12 values on BP4D images, it is a decent indicator for smile intensities beyond our Yearbook dataset.